BenVeghte/PrusaConnect-Webcam/README.md

     1. Run the script with the following command:

      ```
-     python prusacam.py -t Your-Token -n Printer-Name -f Your-Fingerprint -i "192.168.XXX.XXX" -k PrusaLink-API-Key -d "absolute path to imgs folder" -m 1000
+     python prusacam.py -t Your-Token -n Printer-Name -f Your-Fingerprint -i "192.168.XXX.XXX" -k PrusaLink-API-Key -d "absolute path to imgs folder" -m 1000 -c "usb-046d_C270_HD_WEBCAM_3B66D360-video-index0"
      ```

-    This is not the recommended method because its just a long command and might be harder to manage
+    This is not the recommended method because its just a long command and a slight pain to make sure everything is right

 ## Additional Notes
+Passing the `-c` or `--camera` argument only works on linux

 Regardless of whether you run the script with option 1 or 2, if you run the script in a linux environment I recommend you use screen so that the script remains running even when you exit the terminal window.

 There is a rotation feature incase you need or want to mount your camera upside down or rotated.
 Can only be done in increments of 90 degrees